JosephLiao542211/HackMIT-Fight-Labs/README.md

 ## Real-time Fighting Coach

-**Real-time Fighting Coach** is a project we developed for HackMIT '24, designed to provide real-time feedback and coaching for anyone from experience combat atheletes to inexperienced individuals in interested in emergency self-defense protection.
+**Real-time Fighting Coach** is a project we developed for HackMIT '24, designed to provide real-time feedback and coaching for anyone from experience combat athletes to inexperienced individuals interested in emergency self-defense protection.
 Below is an overview of our project repositories that make up the entirety of our project.

 ---